 SEO refers to search engine optimization.
 So doing SEO means optimizing your website for search engines such as Google, Bing/Yahoo, Yandex, etc.

 An SEO tool generally refers to the plugins (WordPress) that can perform automation to optimize the site.
 Such as Yoast, Rank Math, All in One, etc.

 There are other types of SEO tools such as SEMrush, Ahrefs, Moz, Ubersuggest, etc. These are paid tools (to get the most of them).
 We don’t need these tools to launch a website.
 These tools are mainly related to “Off-page SEO” such as keyword research, finding backlink opportunities, etc. However, I am not focusing on any of these tools.
 I will only focus on those things that you need to accomplish before launching a website.

-If you’re creating a static website, then you have to meta tags such as meta title, meta description, (meta keywords don’t have any value), properly format the headings, etc.
+If you’re creating a static website, then you have to manually add meta tags such as meta title, meta description, (meta keywords don’t have any value), properly format the headings, etc.